Constructor-io/constructorio-ui-quizzes/README.md

  - These starter styles are intended to be extended by layering in your own css rules
  - If you import the starter styles, `CioQuiz` component will take up the full width and height of its parent container

+> Please note the starter styles utilize @container queries and enable responsive styles for our quizzes based on the size of their container element.
+Since this feature is supported by modern browsers, polyfills have not been included in this library.
+However, if you want to support older browsers, you can add fallback styles or use a [polyfill](https://github.com/GoogleChromeLabs/container-query-polyfill).

 ## Troubleshooting

 ### Known Issues